vrcau/VAU320/README.md

 VAU320neo is a SaccFlightAndVehicles based aircraft developed by VRChat Aerospace University.
 It aims at simulating the Airbus A320neo in real life.
 You can learn more at [https://yuxiaviation.com/en/v320neo](https://yuxiaviation.com/en/v320neo/).

-> This repository includes scripts for VRChat Aerospace University v320 project.
-> Due to the file size and some other reasons, it's difficult to share the whole project folders.
-> But feel free to do whatever you want with these scripts under MIT license.

 ## Import Aircraft

-> **WANNRING: We will change this process anytime and the unitypackage which provided in the readme was outdated.**

 > **INSTALL [GIT](https://git-scm.com/) AND [GIF-LFS](https://git-lfs.com/) FRIST**
 > - How to open Package Manager Window: https://docs.unity3d.com/2019.4/Documentation/Manual/upm-ui.html